oleksandr-dubrov/bluetube/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit --add ADD, -a ADD     add a URL to youtube channel -t {a,v}              a type of a file you want to get (for --add) --list, -l            list all channels
+	  -h, --help            show this help message and exit --add ADD, -a ADD     add a URL to youtube playlist -t {a,v}              a type of a file you want to get (for --add) --list, -l            list all playlists
 	  --remove REMOVE REMOVE, -r REMOVE REMOVE
-                            remove a channel by names of the author and the channel
+                            remove a playlist by names of the author and the playlist
 	  --version             show program's version number and exit

 If no option specified the script shows feeds to choose, downloads and sends